AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- MC-31068-->

-*  Magento now removes disabled products from a shopper’s cart before checkout.
+*  Magento now removes disabled products from a shopper's cart before checkout.
 Previously, when a shopper added a product to their cart that was disabled before checkout completed, Magento removed the disabled product from the cart, but the product remained in the quote, and the shopper could not check out.
 [GitHub-26680](https://github.com/magento/magento2/issues/26680)

 <!--- MC-30624-->